zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 And the next line is the function body which says pass the two variables to the `ecbEncrypt` function.
 And the `decryptMsgECB` function is pretty much the same.

-Let's test them out in ghci.
+Let's test them out in GHCi.

 Since we imported a few types and functions, we need to add them to the import